OISF/suricata/doc/userguide/rules/transforms.rst

 Takes the buffer, applies gunzip decompression.

 This transform takes an optional argument which is a comma-separated list of key-values.
+Key and value are separated by a space.
 The only key being interperted is ``max-size``, which is the max output size.
 Default for max-size is 1024.
 If the decompressed data were to be larger than max-size,